Engineer2B/Getting-And-Cleaning-Data/CodeBook.md

 Activities are numbered from 1 to 6.

 ###### Generated variables
-The set of variables that were estimated from these signals are:
+The set of variables that were estimated from a selection of the above signals are:

 The mean value and the standard deviation.

+The selection consisted of those variables that have "mean" or "standard deviation" or related terms in their variable name.

 ### The transformations
 The test and training data were row binded into 1 dataframe.